aagontuk/cheatsheets/cpp_cheatsheet.md

 }
 ```

+### Error Handling in Console Input ###

-* `std::cin` takes upto newline from the input stream.
+`std::cin` takes upto newline from the input stream.
 So it will be a problem if any other input function is used after taking numeric input from std::cin.
 ```c++
 #include <iostream>
 #include <string>